dabari-framework/dabari-framework/README.md

 # dabari-framework
-dabari is a framework raging from gui to network for building crossplatform application.
+dabari is a framework raging from gui library to network for building crossplatform application.

 Platform supported by now : windows , android